PLAYS

 Students at the Peachtree School for Insects are up to their usual antics, but today there is a buzz in the air because Fiona the Firefly, the leader of their community, has disappeared!
 Marvin and Anna, a scatter-brained moth and a studious worker bee, are assigned the duty of finding Fiona and bringing her back to safety.
 During this 45-minute original musical, children will travel with Marvin and Anna on an epic journey of self-discovery.
 Along the way, they’ll meet a sassy spider, a dramatic mosquito and a sly fly, all of whom teach an important lesson about how collaboration, cooperation and self-confidence can help save the day!

 Two Bugs are Better Than One was originally commissioned by the New York City Children’s Theatre.
-The show did a three-year tour contract through the NYC area, and received an off-Broadway run in 2015.
+The show did a three-year tour through the NYC area, received an off-Broadway run, and toured with the Walnut Street Theatre in Philadelphia.

 Performer Credits: